gitfaq(7) — Linux manual page

 pushing data to a remote over HTTP or HTTPS.
 If the data is

-larger than this size, libcurl, which handles the HTTP
+larger than this size, libcurl, which handles the HTTP support

-Leaving this value at the default size is fine unless you
+Leaving this value at the default size is fine unless you know

-doesn’t support HTTP/1.1 (which introduced the chunked
+support HTTP/1.1 (which introduced the chunked transfer

-encoding wouldn’t be that useful on the Internet today, since
+HTTP/1.1 and chunked transfer encoding wouldn’t be that useful

-it would break lots of traffic.
+on the Internet today, since it would break lots of traffic.

 Note that increasing this value will increase the memory used

-on every relevant push that Git does over HTTP or HTTPS,
+on every relevant push that Git does over HTTP or HTTPS, since

-default unless you are sure you need a different value.
+you are sure you need a different value.

 How do I configure a different editor?